 The LEILAC pilot plant

-To accelerate further development, LEILAC will deliver a techno-economic roadmap, and comprehensive knowledge sharing activities including a visitor centre at the pilot.
-In order to reach the required 80% emissions reductions by 2050, CCS will need to be applied to a vast majority of cement and lime kilns, depending on the achievemnts of the other CO2 reducing initiatives mentioned before.
+To accelerate further development, LEILAC will deliver a techno-economic roadmap.
+It has also undertaken comprehensive knowledge sharing activities including a visitor centre at the pilot.
+In order to reach the required emissions reductions by 2050, CCS and CCU will need to be applied to a vast majority of the cement and lime kilns, depending on the achievements of the other CO2 reducing initiatives mentioned before.
 LEILAC is uniquely placed to demonstrate a solid technology to support Europe to achieve these targets in a timely, effective, and efficient manner.
 (See the FAQ for more information).